cythral/lambdajection/README.md

   - In both cases, a main method / program entrypoint will be generated for you with the aid of `Amazon.Lambda.RuntimeSupport`.

 See an example of a [non-self contained lambda using a custom runtime here](./examples/CustomRuntime).
 (Example documentation coming soon).
 Note that the example is using [a Lambda Layer we deployed with a custom bootstrap file.](https://github.com/cythral/dotnet-lambda-layer)

+### 4.10.
+Lambda Layer

+Starting in v0.6.0-beta2, you can use a Lambda Layer containing Lambdajection and all of its dependencies to cut down on package sizes.
+The layer will be available on the serverless application repository.
+Once deployed, you can use it on functions that use the Lambdajection.Runtime package on custom runtimes containing .NET 5.

+After adding the Layer to your function, you will need to set the `DOTNET_SHARED_STORE` environment variable to `/opt/`.
+This is because Lambda Layers are unzipped to that directory, and .NET needs to know where to look for the runtime package store.
+If using [dotnet-lambda-layer](https://github.com/cythral/dotnet-lambda-layer), this environment variable is set for you automatically.

 ## 5. Examples